cmintert/Abyssal_TTRPG/Ship Prompt Templates.md

 - **High**: (+2)
 - **Very High**: (+3)

+#### Rating [type: integer]:
+- Rate the component from 1 to 30.
+- Consider gameplay balance and the component's role in the game.
+- Consider the component's size and special features.

 ### Description [type: string]:
-Should be a string of text.
+- Should be a string of text.
-Values cannot have open quotes in them.
+- Values cannot have open quotes in them.

 ### Python Dictionary Format: